 “OFD data is the most complete, reliable, timely and granular data set on sales in Russia,” sums up Sales Director at RI Danny Eldridge.
 “It contains every ‘line item’ of sales for every retail outlet in Russia and is possible to access, with some outlet level aggregations, at SKU level across the entire category and entire country.”

 Borne from a recent move by tax authorities to track sales from every commercial enterprise in Russia, this OFD data does away with broad strokes.
 All sales data, in real time, is gathered and processed by firms working on behalf of government, of which the five leading operators process more than 85%.
 RI is able to access data from these top firms and use its global expertise “to create useful, timely and valued outputs for manufacturer clients,” adds Eldridge.

-Ranked as the second highest selling potato chip in Russia and already growing at double-digit rates the team sought to compare sales of the product across hypermarkets, supermarkets and convenience outlets.
-To do so they analysed 170,000 checks from 14,000 outlets spanning 18 months, building up an extensive picture of the optimum price in each channel.
+Ranked as the second highest-selling potato chip in Russia and already growing at double-digit rates, the team sought to compare sales of the product across hypermarkets, supermarkets, and convenience outlets.
+To do so they analyzed 170,000 checks from 14,000 outlets spanning 18 months, building up an extensive picture of the optimum price in each channel.
 The data highlighted that shoppers browsing small convenience outlets were happy to part with more cash for a tub of Pringles, compared to those in hypermarkets: an opportunity to boost margin the manufacturer may otherwise have missed.

 That OFD data provided “precise recommendations on the optimal price level with details on sales channels made it possible to make informed decisions on both regular and promotional prices,” said a Kellogg’s executive.